Make-School-Courses/Syllabus-Template/README.md

 - Link to all of the technical tutorials, projects, and course-level assignments (i.e. tutorials, contractor project, custom projects, etc)
 - Use a list
+- Every project should have a description & requirements.
+- Link rubrics used to evaluate either in this list or in the project description.

 ## Evaluation